Eggs for Dogs

 Are eggs part of your dog's diet?
 Eggs have a very impressive nutrition resume.

-Eggs are an excellent source of high quality protein, containing all essential amino acids, iron, vitamins A, B6, B12, a moderate amount of D3, some vitamin E, selenium, zinc and iodine.
-As well, two important antioxidants, lutein and zeaxanthin, which are contained in the yolk, are reported to benefit eye health.
+Eggs are an excellent source of high quality protein, containing all essential amino acids, iron, vitamins A, B6, B12, a small amount of D3, some vitamin E, selenium, zinc and iodine as well, two important antioxidants, lutein and zeaxanthin, which are contained in the yolk.
+Lutein and zeaxanthin are reported to benefit eye health.
 Interestingly, eggs have an almost equally balanced 1:1 protein to fat ratio.

 The diets' of the laying hens impact the nutrient levels in eggs; free range, organically raised chickens living outdoors, eating their own species appropriate food, have higher amounts of vitamins D3 and E. It's nice if you can find these type of eggs, for yourself and your dog, but not essential.

 Feed the whole raw egg, but avoid feeding the shell of commercial eggs since they are sprayed with chemicals to prolong freshness.
-If you need to use eggshells to provide your dog with calcium, use organic, farm fresh eggs if you can find them.
+If you need to use dried and crushed eggshells to provide your dog with calcium, use organic, farm fresh eggs if you can find them.
 Dog diets that are correctly formulated with raw edible bones as the source of calcium, don't require the addition of eggshells as a calcium source, although some eggshell here and there isn't of concern.

 It's a good idea to wash the egg before cracking to reduce the possibility of salmonella contamination, and wash your hands after handling the cracked eggs (this is more for your safely than your dog's.)

 Feed the Eggshell Membrane